traveling-desi/coding-challenge/README.md

 11. [Solution] (README.md#solution)

 This is the coding challenge I completed for Insight Data Engineering program.
-The firs parrt if the challenge and the second part is the solution I came up with.
+The first part is the challenge and the second part is the solution I came up with.

 For this coding challenge, you will develop tools that could help analyze Venmo’s dataset.
 Some of the challenges here mimic real world problems.